 |

-In addition to your short speech in front of your teachers (which will probably take place in the staffroom at school), you may be asked to give a short introduction in front of all the students in the school gymnasium (if you work in an elementary school).
-You can choose whether to give this in English or Japanese or a bit of both, but again something quite short is fine.
+In addition to your short speech in front of your teachers (which will probably take place in the staffroom at school), you may be asked to give a short introduction in front of all the students in the school gymnasium.
+You can choose whether to give this in English or Japanese or a bit of both, but again something short is fine.

 Keep in mind you will be giving self introduction lessons for each of your classes, so there is no need to make your intro to the students lengthy.
 Save something for the lesson!